NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 **The AI-Driven Judicial System**

-**Themis** is the specialized judicial system of Hanasaka City that operates entirely without human judges.
+**Themis** is the specialized judicial system of each Experimental City that operates entirely without human judges.
 It serves as the final arbiter of law, ensuring a safe and fair environment through technology rather than human discretion.

 **1. Automated Verdicts**

 The system is designed to review the arguments and evidence presented by opposing parties.
-Based on this input, Themis issues final, binding judgments that the citizens of Hanasaka trust for their absolute impartiality and consistency.
+Based on this input, Themis issues final, binding judgments that the citizens of Experimental Cities trust for their absolute impartiality and consistency.

 **2. Rejection of Human-Led Appeals**